TheMythMC/phoenix-slothpixel/README.md

 Type: `string`

-The API URL to call, defaults to api.slothpixel.me/api.
+The API URL to call, defaults to api.slothpixel.me/api (if put `null`).

 #### options